 Within any request, you may also supply a PhraseSet resource containing a list of phrases specific to the request.
 (A single word counts as a phrase in this context.)
 The following limits apply to such a context:

 |Total characters per request||100,000|

 The current API usage limits for Speech-to-Text are as follows (and are subject to change):

 |Type of Limit||Usage Limit|

 |Processing per day||480 hours of audio|

 StreamingRecognize session is considered a single request even though

 it includes multiple frames of

 StreamingRecognizeRequest audio within the

-These limits apply to each Cloud Speech-to-Text developer project, and are shared across all applications and IP addresses using a given a developer project.
+These limits apply to each Speech-to-Text developer project, and are shared across all applications and IP addresses using a given a developer project.